chiehwu1989/dropwizard-kinesis/README.md

 If you are using container based virtualization you can easily mount credentials or use environment variables.
 If you prefer to use dropwizard configuration, you can use [AwsCredentialsFactory](src/main/java/io/codemonastery/dropwizard/kinesis/AwsCredentialsFactory.java).

-After configuring you credentials you can then configure aws kinesis/dynamodb clients, and use the clients to configure consumers/producers.
+After configuring your credentials you can then configure aws kinesis/dynamodb clients, and use the clients to configure consumers/producers.
 * To produce or consume to kinesis you'll need an [AmazonKinesis](https://github.com/aws/aws-sdk-java/blob/master/aws-java-sdk-kinesis/src/main/java/com/amazonaws/services/kinesis/AmazonKinesis.java) client.
 You can create one via [KinesisFactory](src/main/java/io/codemonastery/dropwizard/kinesis/KinesisFactory.java).
 * To consume from kinesis you'll need an [AmazonDynamoDB](https://github.com/aws/aws-sdk-java/blob/master/aws-java-sdk-dynamodb/src/main/java/com/amazonaws/services/dynamodbv2/AmazonDynamoDB.java) client which is used to coordinate between peered consumers and save offsets.
 You can create one via [DynamoDbFactory](src/main/java/io/codemonastery/dropwizard/kinesis/DynamoDbFactory.java).
 * Producers are easy to configure via the [ProducerFactory](src/main/java/io/codemonastery/dropwizard/kinesis/producer/ProducerFactory.java).
 There are two types of producers: simple and buffered.
 By default you'll get buffered.
 You'll also need to determine how to encode your events... see below.